wp-media/imagify-plugin/readme.txt

 =How does the optimization process work?=

 The image optimization process is performed on our servers.
 Once done, Imagify returns the optimized image to your server.
-We do not edit images’ title or any other information, so there is nothing further to be done on your end.
+We do not edit images’ titles or any other information, so there is nothing further to be done on your end.
 Your original images will be moved to a dedicated backup folder (just make sure to keep the Backup option active in Imagify settings).

 =How long are images stored by Imagify?=

 Once your images have been optimized via the WP plugin, they stay on your end forever (even if you delete the Imagify account).

 During the optimization process, images sent via the API or WordPress plugin are stored for one hour on our server (they are already sent back to your site and stay there safely).

 Using the online application, images are stored for 24 hours (with a free account) and for unlimited time if you have a paid subscription.